ebiggers/fsverity-utils/README.md

 Send questions and bug reports to linux-fscrypt@vger.kernel.org.

-# Submitting patches
+## Contributing

 Send patches to linux-fscrypt@vger.kernel.org.
 Patches should follow the Linux kernel's coding style.
+A `.clang-format` file is provided to approximate this coding style; consider using `git clang-format`.
 Additionally, like the Linux kernel itself, patches require the following "sign-off" procedure:

 The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right